 Given the prevalence of computers in our everyday lives, evidence in criminal cases often comes from electronic communications involving defendants.
 Under what circumstances are text messages, e-mails, or other social media communications admissible against defendants in criminal trials?
 Massachusetts appellate courts have been considering these issues over the past decade and have established a protocol for trial judges to follow in determining whether to admit electronic communications allegedly authored by defendants.
+If you have been accused of committing a crime, call Spring & Spring at (617) 513-9444.

 The lead case involving the proper admission of electronic evidence in Massachusetts is Commonwealth v.
 Purdy, which was decided by the Supreme Judicial Court in 2011.
 The case was prosecuted by former Spring & Spring partner Meghan Spring when she was working as an assistant district attorney in Middlesex County.
 The defendant was the owner of a massage parlor in Cambridge.
 For extra fees, patrons receiving massages could obtain sexual favors from the masseuses.
 Police officers conducted an undercover sting at the parlor and confirmed the sexual activity.
 A search warrant was obtained and the police seized the defendant’s computer.
 The defendant acknowledged ownership of the computer and provided the cops with passwords necessary to access certain files.
 At trial, the Commonwealth introduced 10 e-mail messages taken from the computer in which the defendant made damaging admissions.
 Following his conviction for deriving support from the earnings of a prostitute, the defendant appealed and argued his e-mails had not been properly authenticated and should not have been shown to the jury (the defendant testified at trial and denied writing the e-mails, suggesting his coworkers must have authored them as a prank).